top of page

 • Who are DOGS AUSTRALIA and DOGS QUEENSLAND?

-Dogs Australia, previously known as the Australian National Kennel Council (ANKC), is the peak body in Australia advocating for the preservation of purebred dogs through ethical breeding practices.
-It is also responsible for promoting, showing, trialling, obedience, and other canine-related activities, such as owning temperamentally and physically sound purebred dogs across Australia.Dogs Australia is the umbrella body representing the canine-controlling bodies in each State, such as Dogs Queensland. https://dogsaustralia.org.au
+Dogs Australia, previously known as the Australian National Kennel Council (ANKC), is Australia's peak body advocating for preserving purebred dogs through ethical breeding practices.
+It is also responsible for promoting, showing, trialling, obedience, and other canine-related activities, such as owning temperamentally and physically sound purebred dogs across Australia.
+Dogs Australia is the umbrella body representing the canine-controlling bodies in each State, such as Dogs Queensland. https://dogsaustralia.org.au

 • Is a Labrador Retriever a Crossbred dog?